 Introducing Christian Ernsten

-In a previous life, Christian directed the Amsterdam-based design and action collective Partizan Publik, as well as the Amsterdam 4 and 5 May committee, the organization that coordinates the WWII commemorative events in the city of Amsterdam.
-He also worked as an editor at Volume magazine, a quarterly for architecture and visual culture founded by Rem Koolhaas.
+Before joining Maastricht University, I worked as lecturer in cultural heritage and museology at the Reinwardt Academy of the Amsterdam University of Arts.
+I hold a PhD from the University of Cape Town.
+In a previous life, I directed the Amsterdam-based design and action collective Partizan Publik, as well as the Amsterdam 4 and 5 May committee, the organization that coordinates the WWII commemorative events in the city of Amsterdam.
+I also worked as an editor at Volume magazine, a quarterly for architecture and visual culture founded by Rem Koolhaas.